MathijsTak/AI-Creator/README.md

 - https://www.kaggle.com/fedesoriano/heart-failure-prediction
 - https://www.kaggle.com/sulianova/cardiovascular-disease-dataset
 - https://www.kaggle.com/andrewmvd/heart-failure-clinical-data
+- Note: You can add other datasets in 'Settings.json'

 ### Settings
 - In settings.json are all the available datasets listed and it is posible to add a dataset yourself.